vectos/vectos-site-astro/src/content/blog/wasm.md

 description: "Why should you keep an eye on WASM on the backend?"
 ---

 You may have heard about WASM in the browser.
 It enables running games in the browser or even PHP and SQLite such that you can try out WordPress [without installing it](https://wordpress.wasmlabs.dev/).
 Another emerging trend is to run WASM on the backend.
-In this blog I'll go over what WASM is, different concepts like WASI, WAGI and the component model and how all of this could be of use.
+In this blog I'll go over what we have now in terms of extending runtimes, what WASM is, different concepts like WASI, WAGI and the component model and how all of this could be of use.

 ## Motivation to go WASM on the backend

-The main driver to use WASM on the backend is to extend a certain platform by plugins/extensions/webhooks.
-Examples of platforms are databases, Kubernetes, CI platforms, Firefox, Keycloak, Envoy, Docker, games, but also your API.
+The main reason to use WASM on the backend is to extend a certain platform by plugins/extensions/webhooks.
+Examples of platforms are databases, Kubernetes, continuous integration platforms, Keycloak, Envoy, Docker, games, but also your API.

 What criteria you would consider a certain extension format?